mama-sucker/AC-GE-PIControl/README.md

 - **SPEAKER**: GPIO 23

 ## Notes
-- Ensure that your relay is connected correctly to the GPIO pins listed above.
+- Ensure that your relay is connected correctly to the GPIO pins listed above. or change to your preference
 - The system gives audio feedback via the speaker for status changes.

 ## Safety Shutdown